 You can top up your state pension with voluntary NICs if you have gaps in your record.

-In April 2014, it was announced that those retiring before the flat-rate state pension is due to start in April 2016 are able to gain additional state pension by paying so-called Class 3A voluntary National Insurance contributions between October 2015 and April 2017.
+In April 2014, it was announced that those retiring before the flat-rate state pension started in April 2016 are able to gain additional state pension by paying so-called Class 3A voluntary National Insurance contributions between October 2015 and April 2017.

 To increase your state pension by £1 per week will cost £890 if you are 65 years old.
 The maximum you can top up your pension by is £25 per week, which would cost £22,250 at age 65.
 The cost of topping up falls as your age increases, so for a 70 year old an extra £1 per week costs £779, for a 75 year old it’s £674 and for someone aged 80 it costs £544.